Where are the silver mines in Australia? You might be surprised to learn that the country is home to one of the world’s top primary silver producers.

 For its part, Mount Isa was discovered in 1923 by John Campbell Miles, and like Broken Hill is still producing today.
 It was acquired by Glencore (LSE:GLEN) in 2013 and is also a major producer of zinc.

 Australia holds the McArthur River mine as well, which opened in 1995 and is owned by Glencore subsidiary McArthur River Mining.
-The mine is one of the world’s largest zinc-lead silver mines, and is located in Australia’s Northern Territory.
+The mine is one of the world’s largest zinc-lead-silver mines, and is located in Australia’s Northern Territory.

 Independence Group (ASX:IGO) also produces silver, along with copper and zinc, at its Jaguar operation in Western Australia.
 Gold producer Silver Lake Resources (ASX:SLR) owns some projects with silver reserves as well.
 As you can see, there are and have been many silver mines in Australia.

 In addition to being home to a slew of large silver mines, Australia also plays host to many companies that are exploring and developing silver projects.
 Below are a few that have made recent progress.

-Investigator Resources is advancing silver, copper and gold deposits in South Australia.
+Investigator Resources (ASX:IVR) — Investigator Resources is advancing silver, copper and gold deposits in South Australia.
 Currently its properties include the Peterlumbo/Paris silver project, the Eyre Peninsula and Stuart Shelf projects and the Northern Yorke Peninsula projects.

-Silver Mines bills itself as a leading Australian silver exploration company, and has spent a considerable amount of time acquiring Australian silver projects — those include Malachite Resources’ (ASX:MAR) Conrad project and Kingsgate Consolidated’s (ASX:KCN) Bowdens silver project.
+Silver Mines (ASX:SVL) — Silver Mines bills itself as a leading Australian silver exploration company, and has spent a considerable amount of time acquiring Australian silver projects — those include Malachite Resources’ (ASX:MAR) Conrad project and Kingsgate Consolidated’s (ASX:KCN) Bowdens silver project.

 Don’t forget to follow us @INN_Resource for real-time news updates.

-Securities Disclosure: I, Sivansh Padhy, hold no direct investment interest in any company mentioned in this article.
+Securities Disclosure: I, Amanda Kay, hold no direct investment interest in any company mentioned in this article.